Kingdom of Lochac

-The Kingdom of Lochac is one of twenty "Kingdoms" or regions, of the Society for Creative Anachronism (SCA) - an international organization dedicated to researching and recreating aspects of the Middle Ages.
+The Kingdom of Lochac is one of twenty "Kingdoms" or regions of the Society for Creative Anachronism (SCA) - an international organization dedicated to researching and recreating aspects of the Middle Ages.

 Comprising Australia, New Zealand and their Antarctic territories, it is made up of almost 40 local groups.

-It is currently ruled by King Theuderic and Queen Engelin.
+It is currently ruled by King Ariston Hegelochou and King Jochen Schwalbe.

 The kingdom takes its name from a Dutch term for Australia dating from 1630.